 The Nashwaak Watershed Association Inc. (NWAI) received \$40,000 from the NB Environment Trust Fund in the 2020-2021 fiscal year for our monitoring project.
 Match funding was provided by the NB Wildlife Trust Fund, WWF Canada, and the Atlantic Salmon Conservation Foundation.
-The project overarching objectives were as follows: 1) monitor the health of the watershed through water quality monitoring, temperature logging, CABIN surveys, and cyanobacteria sampling; 2) assess and improve the aquatic connectivity of the watershed; and 3) community outreach on the topic of river health.
+The overall objectives of the project were as follows: 1) monitor the health of the watershed through water quality monitoring, temperature logging, CABIN surveys, and cyanobacteria sampling; 2) assess and improve the aquatic connectivity of the watershed; and 3) community outreach on the topic of river health.

-The objectives of the project were met, though we continue to work on making all 2020 data publicly available on our website.
+The objectives of the project were met, and in partnership with the Atlantic Datastream have made all data publicly available on our website.
 All deliverables were completed within the time frame of the grant; however, the project was set up to be a multi-year project.
-Therefore, the deliverables will carry over into the 2021 field season and beyond.
+Therefore, the deliverables will carry over into the 2022 field season and beyond.

 No permits were required for the field surveys or monitoring.
-NBDTI's permission was obtained and Watercourse and Wetland Alternation (WAWA) permit applications were granted for the projects on East Ryan Brook, McGivney Brook, and Limekiln Brook.
-NBDTI's permission has also been granted to move forward on two additional projects.
+NBDTI's permission was obtained and Watercourse and Wetland Alternation (WAWA) permit applications were granted for the projects on Campbell Creek and Limekiln Brook.
+NBDTI's permission has also been sought to move forward on an additional project, a culvert removal on Porter's Brook.

-Project funding in 2020 allowed us to build on our last three successful field seasons.
+Project funding in 2021 allowed us to build on our last four successful field seasons.
 The overarching objective of the project is to increase our knowledge of the health of our watershed to grow our capacity to make restoration & management decisions based on sound science.
 Evaluation of trends in benthic community structure, water quality, and temperature will allow us to better develop and evaluate watershed and habitat management initiatives; assess the effects of particular industries on river health; communicate the health of the watershed to public; and assess the effects of our habitat restoration activities.